liangrog/lmdo/README.md

     $ lmdo api

-Deploy the whole service
+Deploy the service in one step

     $ lmdo deploy

-Delete the service and associate AWS assets
+Delete the service and associated AWS assets

     $ lmdo destroy